 Right now I’m taking a break…

 The Friday just past I finished my last day at my design job.
-I’m taking two months out to enjoy myself, explore, reconnect with myself, think, plan, hike and burn a couple thousand miles worth of guzoline!
+I’m taking three months out to enjoy myself, explore, reconnect with myself, think, plan, hike and burn a couple thousand miles worth of guzoline!
 I don’t eat meat so that’s my way of balancing out the CO2.

 I’m going to write a book.
 It may not be perfect, but I will get to the finish line of a novel.
 I've said it...so now it’s gotten happen #internetaccountability